RobinBaines/libbaines/README.md

   Filtered and sorted data export to Excel.
   Help textbox in every form.

-To create a MSQL database see SQL\readme.sql.
+To create a MSQL database see SQL\readme.txt.
 To see an example op TestApp/TestApp.sln.